 How to Make the Honey Seeded Mustard Dressing

-> This is an easy dressing to tie all the ingredients together.
-I have added mayonnaise for a more creamy taste but you can omit it for a vegan friendly dressing.
+This is an easy dressing to tie all the ingredients together.
+I have added mayonnaise for a more creamy taste but you can omit it for an egg free friendly dressing.

-> Mix together in a small bowl (in a mason jar) olive oil, lemon juice, seeded mustard, honey, mayonnaise and salt.
+Mix together in a small bowl (in a mason jar) olive oil, lemon juice, seeded mustard, honey, mayonnaise and salt.
 Give it a good whisk or shake so the dressing is well combined.
 It can be left in the fridge until the salad is ready to serve.

 Just place watercress, chopped almonds, apple and pear in a large serving bowl, drizzle seeded mustard dressing and toss together.
 Can’t get any simpler.

 Place straight on the table with grilled meats and watch it disappear.